1. What’s your story? Where are you from?

 5. Who and/or what inspires your work?

 My work is inspired by colors, set designs, Memphis movement and minimal art.
-There are way too many artist to name that I admire.
+There are way too many artists to name that I admire.

 6. What role does art play in your life?
 How does it change the way you view the world?